Here's how you can make it work for you, instead of struggle against it.

-Having a plan for your money should help you manage your funds better and ensure that your money is going to support your goals and your values.
-But just creating a budget does not guarantee that it will work.
+Having a plan for your money should help you manage your funds better.
+To help ensure that your money is going to support your goals and your values.
+Just because you create a budget doesn’t guarantee that it will work.

-It’s important to make a budget that you can stick to, and then hold yourself accountable.
-Here are some of the top reasons why budgets fail and some ways to avoid them, thus protecting your financial present and your fiscal future.
+It’s important to make one that you can stick to.
+Then hold yourself accountable.
+Here are some of the top reasons why budgets fail and some ways to avoid them.
+Giving protection to your financial present and your fiscal future.

 1. You’re Making Unrealistic Assumptions